Rewind-to-Delete: Certified Machine Unlearning for Nonconvex Functions: Introduction

-The general goal of machine unlearning algorithms is to yield a model that resembles the model obtained from a full retrain on the updated dataset after data is removed.
-This requirement is formalized in the concept of ``certified unlearning," a strong theoretical guarantee inspired by differential privacy that probabilistically bounds the difference between the model weights returned by the unlearning and retraining algorithms \cite{Guo}.
-However, an algorithm only satisfying certified unlearning is not sufficient, as many such algorithms may still be impractical to use.
-For example, a trivial unlearning algorithm retrains the model from scratch on the retained dataset, but this would provide no efficiency gain.
+The typical goal of machine unlearning algorithms is to yield a model that resembles the model obtained from a full retrain on the updated dataset after data is removed.
+This requirement is formalized in the concept of ``certified unlearning," a strong theoretical guarantee motivated by differential privacy that probabilistically bounds the difference between the model weights returned by the unlearning and retraining algorithms \cite{Guo}.
+However, algorithms satisfying certified unlearning need to also be practical.
+For example, retraining the model from scratch on the retained dataset is a trivial unlearning algorithm that provides no efficiency gain.
 On the other hand, unlearning is also provably satisfied if the learning and unlearning algorithm both output weights randomly sampled from the same Gaussian distribution, but this would yield a poorly performing model.
-Therefore, an ideal algorithm optimally balances data deletion, model accuracy, and computation, also known as the ``privacy-utility-efficiency" tradeoff.
-Moreover, because training from scratch is computationally expensive in the machine unlearning setting, we desire \textit{black-box unlearning algorithms}, which can be applied to pretrained models and do not require training to complete with the intention of unlearning later.
+Therefore, an ideal algorithm optimally balances data deletion, model accuracy, and computation, also known as the ``privacy-utility-efficiency" tradeoff \cite{liutrilemma}.
+Moreover, because training from scratch is computationally expensive in the machine unlearning setting, we desire \textit{black-box unlearning algorithms}, which can be applied to pretrained models and do not require training with the intention of unlearning later.